 The GDPR recognizes that minors deserve specific protection of their personal data, and it has certain regulations concerning consent provided by minors and places limits on their ability to consent to data processing without parental authorization.
 In short, in an online context, the age for consent is by default 16 years of age.
 However, member states are given the option to set the age of consent to as low as 13 years.
 When the minor is younger than the specified age, verifiable parental or guardian consent will be required where consent for a child/minor is needed.

 This is first and foremost a way of protecting children and young adults of signing off on their information without understanding the extent of where their information is being stored or how it's being used.
-When a child is enrolled to e.g. a camp, a sufficient level is that the child can't enrol themselves, but it is done by a parent/guardian.
-In the registration you can have a checkbox that has a text of consent that states the person registering has the right to enrol a minor to that event.
+When a child is enrolled to e.g. a camp, a sufficient level is that the child can't enroll themselves, but it is done by a parent/guardian.
+In the registration you can have a checkbox that has a text of consent that states the person registering has the right to enroll a minor to that event.

 When a union also maintains the register for the local chapters of the union, do the local chapters need to create separate privacy policies?